realmjoin/realmjoin-docs/docs/appendix.md

 > [!NOTE]
 > These checks are customizable (enforce/not enforce) and will be replaced by the **Intune Device Health Check** in future.

-During the inital run of RealmJoin, the **BitLocker Drive Encryption** will be enabled and enforced.
+During the initial run of RealmJoin, the **BitLocker Drive Encryption** will be enabled and enforced.
 User interactivity is not necessary.
 The related BitLocker recovery key is escrowed into Azure AD.

 > [!NOTE]
 > To find this key is required, please use this URL (admin only)